 Smoking or vaping may result in coughing, the strain of which could exacerbate hemorrhoids, so it might be best to try another method of consumption.
 Consider a topical placed directly on the hemorrhoid itself; because of cannabis’s highly effective anti-inflammatory properties, this application may help with itching, swelling and pain.
 You can also try taking a tincture—especially one formulated for pain relief—to help relax the body and alleviate the more painful aspects of hemorrhoids.

 Traditional Hemorrhoid Pain Relief

-When dealing with more extreme hemorrhoids, doctors may suggest a quick out-patient surgery in which the doctor removes the hemorrhoid.
-They typically do the out-patient surgery in an exam room with local anesthetic; this can be extremely painful.
+When dealing with more extreme hemorrhoids, doctors may suggest a surgery in which the doctor removes the hemorrhoid.
+They typically do this as an out-patient procedure in an exam room with local anesthetic; this can be extremely painful.

 Unfortunately, opioid painkillers aren’t only highly addictive, but they can also cause constipation, which can exacerbate the hemorrhoid issue.
 As a result, many doctors forego writing painkiller prescriptions and opt to give patients a high dose of Tylenol instead.

 High-dose Tylenol doesn’t always provide enough relief to patients who’ve just had a hemorrhoid removed.
 This is where cannabis can step in to provide an added boost of anti-itch and anti-inflammatory pain relief.

 Allison’s Story: Using Cannabis to Relieve Hemorrhoid Pain

 Allison is a working mother in her mid-40s with a long history of hemorrhoids.
 Unfortunately for her, they often end up external and thrombosed, which can result in severe pain.